cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 that using this method can result in increased total size of the validation set.

 Parameters:
-- frame count per job (%) - the percent of the job frames to be used for validation.
+- frame count per job - the percent of the job frames to be used for validation.
 This method uses segment size of the task to select the same number of validation frames in each job, if possible.
+Can be specified as an absolute number in the `Frame count` field or a percent in the `Quantity per job` field.
+If there are both fields on the page, they are linked, which means changing one of them will adjust the other one automatically.
+- random seed - a number to be used to initialize the random number generator.
+Can be useful if you want to create a reproducible sequence of frames.

 ### Honeypots